vikrmn/palindrome_using_stack.py/README.md

-this is the program about check the given string is palindrome or not.
+this is the program about check the given string is palindrome or not using stack with built-in function using python.